-Down the canal that leads from Nyaung Shwe onto the main lake.
-The mouth of the canal is the well-known spot for the fake fishermen to hand around.
+There is a canal that leads from Nyaung Shwe onto the main lake, at the mouth of this canal is the well-known spot for the fake fishermen to hand around.
 They grab you as you enter the lake, fooling you into a picture with them as they are the first ‘fishermen’ you see.
 DON’T TAKE A PHOTO! or even look interested in taking a photo.
 I say with sadness that I made that mistake.
-I should have known better, on the boat tour the day before we had all been warned and even in a bookshop in the main town I was told about these guys that dress up to look like the fishermen.
+I should have known better!
+On the boat tour the day before we had all been warned, and even in a bookshop in the main town I was told about these guys that dress up to look like the fishermen.
 They even carry a dead fish around with them all day to use as a prop.
-The best way to tell now if a fisherman is really a fisherman rather than an actor is if he isn’t wearing the traditional clothing of orange flared trousers.
-Also the real fishermen will not come right up to you and ask if you want a photo, those days are long gone.
+The best way to tell now if a fisherman is really a fisherman rather than an actor is if he ISN’T wearing the traditional clothing of orange flared trousers.
+Also the real fishermen will NOT come up to you and ask if you want a photo, those days are long gone.
 They aren’t curious of visitors anymore, mostly bored of them and want to just mind their own business and fish in peace.

 Fake fisherman : Orange trousers and girl in boat

-After passing through the sea of fake fishermen we reached a quiet spot on the lake where the fisherman pulled up and stopped the boat in what seemed to be a floating bush.
+After passing through the sea of fake fishermen we reached a quiet spot on the lake and the driver pulled up and stopped the boat in what seemed to be a floating bush.
 Lovely and serene, but after 5 minutes, we wondered why we were still just sat in a bush?

 ‘Sunset’ said the driver, pointing at the sun.
 Yes, sunset, we replied, but also floating village?

 ‘No’ replied the driver.
 What followed was a heated exchange between myself and the boat driver who refused to take us any further down the lake despite us having paid the extra to do just that.
+That is what we had discussed with the man by the river anyway.
 It went back and forth, with not much I could do being stuck on a boat in the middle of the lake, the exchange culminated in him calling the man we had made the initial deal with at the boat parking station, shouting down the phone, slamming down the phone and then huffily driving down to the floating village.

 It was worth making a fuss over.
 The village was pretty, and interesting to see with the villagers going about their business, tending their floating gardens, just being normal.
 The highlight however was after we left the village, where we saw ‘real’ fishermen doing their thing, rowing with one leg as they cast their nets.
 They didn’t mind us taking photos and infact pretty much ignored us.